thankitkumar/package/README.md

 ## Key Features

--   **Core Components**: A rich library of foundational UI components like buttons, inputs, modals, charts, and advanced data tables.
+-   **Core Components**: A rich library of foundational UI components like buttons, inputs, modals, and advanced data tables.
 -   **React Ecosystem Ready**: Works seamlessly in any React environment.
 The components are bundled as a standard library.
 -   **Flexible Theming**: Easily customize the look and feel using CSS variables to match your brand identity.
 -   **Accessibility First**: Built with WAI-ARIA standards in mind, ensuring all components are usable by everyone, with full keyboard navigation and screen reader support.